Skip to content

 The books honor cultural, linguistic, gender, family & individual diversity.
 They include different genres, languages, levels, and topics that can be used for various purposes.

+Learn about each of the book categories for a classroom library and why we believe kids need them.
 Then, browse our helpful resources for finding, selecting, and using diverse books across the curriculum and throughout the year.

 examples of the types of diversity in classroom library books